┌───────────────────────────┐ │ ┏━╸┏━┓┏┓╻┏━┓┏━┓╻ ┏━╸ │ │ ┃ ┃ ┃┃┗┫┗━┓┃ ┃┃ ┣╸ │ │ ┗━╸┗━┛╹ ╹┗━┛┗━┛┗━╸┗━╸ │ └───────────────────────────┘

 “CHARLIE DON’T SURF!”—Lt.
 Col. Kilgore

-So ANSI escape codes for terminals have been standard on UNIX with the belt-and-suspenders crowd since the late seventies, and even saw use on DOS, the Amiga, and BBSs back in the day.
-With the advent of macOS X (ten), a whole new generation of lumber-sexuals have exposed themselves(?) to the terminal environment and command-line and liked it. 🤔
+So ANSI escape codes for terminals have been standard on UNIX with the belt-and-suspenders crowd since the late seventies, and even saw use on DOS, VMS, the Amiga, and BBSs back in the day.
+With the advent of macOS, a whole new generation of lumber-sexuals have exposed themselves(?) to the terminal environment/command-line shells… and liked it. 🤔

 “I’m a PC”¶